 Wyoming has everything from open grasslands to the spectacular scenery of the Grand Tetons and Yellowstone National Park.
 Visit the Shoshone National Forest or the Eastern Great Plains.
 No matter where you go, this large state is beautiful and breathtaking.

-In addition to Wyoming’s beautiful scenery, the state gives you a broad opportunity to explore history dating back to prehistoric roaming tribes almost 12,000 years ago.
-From the nomadic Indians to the days of the Old West, Wyoming provides a rich experience of scenic trails, military forts, and a number of ghost towns that dot the landscape.
+In addition to Wyoming’s beautiful scenery, the state allows you to explore history dating back to prehistoric roaming tribes almost 12,000 years ago.
+From the nomadic Indians to the days of the Old West, Wyoming provides a rich experience of scenic trails, military forts, and several ghost towns that dot the landscape.

-Travel the path of historic miners, cowboys, and frontier pioneers as you explore the state’s natural wonders, view its abundant wildlife, and visit its many national forest and state parks.
+Travel the path of historic miners, cowboys, and frontier pioneers as you explore the state’s natural wonders, view its abundant wildlife, and visit its many national forests and state parks.

 Kathy R. Weiser-Alexander

 Wyoming Flag – A bison on a blue field bordered in white and red.
-The state seal branded on the bison.
-The woman represents the state motto “Equal Rights” and the two men represent cattle ranchers and miners.
-The words “Livestock”, “Mines”, “Grains” and “Oil” represent Wyoming’s wealth.
+The state seal is branded on the bison.
+The woman represents the state motto, “Equal Rights,” and the two men represent cattle ranchers and miners.
+The words “Livestock,” “Mines,” “Grains,” and “Oil” represent Wyoming’s wealth.
 The eagle and shield show support for the United States.
-The dates 1869 and 1890 tell when Wyoming organized as a territory of the United States and when it became a state.
+The dates 1869 and 1890 tell when Wyoming was organized as a territory of the United States and when it became a state.